qiskit-community/qiskit-dell-runtime/README.md

 Various simulation, emulation and quantum hardware can be integrated with this platform.
 Developers can abstract their source code with Qiskit, so that execution can be ported across execution environments with minimum effort.

 ## Architecture
-This platform provides both server-side provider and
+This platform provides both client-side provider and server-side components.

 ![Qiskit Runtime Architecture](images/arch.png)
 ### Client-side Provider